A class of open surfaces with algorithmically solvable homeomorphism problem: From automata to admissible trees

+Let $G$ be a decorated graph.
+We describe a procedure which yields an admissible tree $T$ such that $L(G)$ is homeomorphic to $L(T)$.
+We do not need to know that $G$ comes from an automaton, although this is the case we are interested in.

+The construction of $T$ is done in the following three steps.
+At each step, one checks that the homeomorphism type of $L(T)$ does not change.

+\paragraph{Step 1} If some vertices of $G$ are not accessible from the root, then we remove them.

-If $G$ is not a tree, then there exist three distinct elements $x_1,x_2,y\in V$ such that there is an edge $e_1$ from $x_1$ to $y$ and an edge $e_2$ from $x_2$ to $y$.
-Take $y$ minimal with this property, i.e.~farthest from the root as possible.
-Thus a similar situation does not happen in the subgraph $Y$ consisting of the vertices accessible from $y$ and the edges between them.
-Let $x_3,\ldots, x_p$ be the other elements of $W$ such that there is an edge $e_i$ going from $x_i$ to $y$ for each $i$ (if any.)
-By minimality, the graph $Y$ is a tree.
-We construct a new decorated, rooted, oriented graph by introducing for each $2\le i\le p$ a copy $(Y_i,y_i)$ of $(Y,y)$, deleting $e_i$ and replacing it by an edge $e'_i$ connecting $x_i$ to $y_i$.
+\paragraph{Step 2} If $G$ is not a tree, then it contains two distinct injective paths connecting the root to some vertex $y$.
+We choose a `minimal' such $y$, i.e.~farthest from the root as possible, so that the subgraph $Y$ consisting of $y$ and the vertices accesible from it is a tree.

+Let $e_1,\ldots,e_p$ be the edges going `into' $y$.
+For each $i$, denote by $x_i$ the other end of $e_i$.
+We construct a new decorated graph by introducing for each $2\le i\le p$ a copy $(Y_i,y_i)$ of $(Y,y)$, deleting $e_i$ and replacing it by an edge $e'_i$ connecting $x_i$ to $y_i$.
 An example of this operation is represented in Figure~\ref{fig:treeing}.

-By repeating this construction finitely many times, we obtain a decorated, rooted, oriented graph $G''$ which is a tree.
-It may not be admissible, because there might be vertices of type $*$ other than the root.
-If $x$ is any such vertex, let $e$ be the edge leading to $x$ (by the previous construction, there must be exactly one), let $x'$ be the initial vertex of $e$, and let $e_1,\ldots,e_p$ be the edges with initial vertex $x$ (if any.)
-Modify $G''$ by deleting the vertex $x$ and the edge $e$, and replacing each $e_i$ by an edge $e'_i$ with initial vertex $x'$ and same terminal vertex as $e_i$.
+By repeating this operation finitely many times, we obtain a decorated graph $T'$ which is a tree.

+\paragraph{Step 3} If $T'$ is not admissible, pick a vertex $x$ of type $*$ which is not the root.
+Let $e$ be the edge leading to $x$ (by the previous construction, there must be exactly one).
+Let $x'$ be the initial vertex of $e$, and let $e_1,\ldots,e_p$ be the edges with initial vertex $x$ (if any.)
+Modify $T'$ by deleting the vertex $x$ and the edge $e$, and replacing each $e_i$ by an edge $e'_i$ with initial vertex $x'$ and same terminal vertex as $e_i$.
 See Figure~\ref{fig:admissible} for an example of this operation.

-Repeating this procedure finitely many times, we obtain an admissible tree, which we call $T(\calx)$.
-The associated space $L(T(\calx))$ is homeomorphic to $L(G)$, hence to the space of ends of $M(\calx)$.
+(Informally, it corresponds to `collapsing' the edge $e$.)
+Repeating this finitely many times, we obtain the admissible tree $T$.